 Additionally, the Center actively supports several fellowship positions including one in the Center for Vasculitis Care and Research and in 2015 the first combined fellowship in both rheumatic immunology and infectious diseases.

 The R.J.
 Fasenmyer Annual Lectureship brings world leaders in the field to Cleveland Clinic.
-Every other year the lectureship is incorporated into the highly-successful and well-attended Biologics Summit, which is held on Cleveland Clinic's main campus.
+Every other year the lectureship is incorporated into the highly-successful and well-attended Biologics Summit, which is available live, online or in-person on Cleveland Clinic's main campus.
 Throughout the year, the Center sponsors numerous visiting professors at the Cleveland Clinic, bringing world leaders in the field to the campus.

 The Fasenmyer web site at www.ccfcme.org is the largest non-profit site for Rheumatology CME in the world.
 It has given out over 36,000 CME certificates and hosts over 85,000 learner visits per year.
-Educational kiosks, detailing "what you can do to maintain a healthy immune system" as well as breaking news from the field of immunology and infectious diseases, are now incorporated into new state of the art patient exam rooms in the Department of Rhematology at A-50 (Crile Building).
+Educational kiosks, detailing "what you can do to maintain a healthy immune system" as well as breaking news from the field of immunology and infectious diseases, are incorporated into exam rooms in the Department of Rheumatology at A-50 (Crile Building).

 A critical element of the Fasenmyer Center's core functions is to support allied events and non-profits in the community.
 Over the years the Center has been involved with numerous agencies providing strategic support.
 Knowing that carrying out our mission should be a collaborative and widespread effort, the Center has cultivated relationships with these agencies, who have missions that align to our own.
 These agencies have included The Free Clinic, The AIDS Task Force, Ursuline Piazza and Recovery Resources.